psipred/protein-vae/README.md

 2. **Seq to Metal-Seq:** Providing an initial sequence that does not bind to a metal and returning a the same sequence with variation that is more likely to bind a specified metal.
 3. **Grammar to Seq:** Providing a grammar string (see the paper) and producing a sequence that is likely to fold to the topology described in the grammar string.

 Each one of these methods is run with its own python script.
-Before going any further make sure you are in the [protein-vae/produce_sequences/](protein-vae/produce_sequences/)
+Before going any further make sure you are in the [produce_sequences](produce_sequences/).
+Below we have provided examples for running each one of the scripts and what the input and output should look like.
+We have also provided example sequences (as found in the [examples](produce_sequences/examples/) directory).

+If you run one of the scripts without providing a sequence it will default use one of the example sequences.

+### Seq to Seq

+### Seq to Metal-Seq

+### Grammer to Seq